THD-Spatial/City2TABULA/README.md

 **Environment File Management:**
 - `.env` file is created automatically during `make setup`
-- If `.env` already exists, setup skips the configuration step
+- The file will be overwritten each time you run `make setup` or `make configure`
-- To reconfigure: delete `.env` and run `make configure` or `make setup`
+- Edit the file after running setup commands

 ### Data Management with Docker